 AGC removals in miombo woodlands of Mainland Tanzania are caused by a range of drivers that lead to varying levels of carbon emissions.
 The results revealed that charcoal, timber, shifting cultivation, fire, firewood collections, poles and natural death are the prominent main drivers of AGC removals in mainland Tanzania.
-Furthermore, charcoal, shifting cultivation and fuelwood caused higher number of tree removals as opposed to timber, natural death and fire that accounted for the highest AGC removals.
-For the purpose of reducing stems and AGC removals in the entire miombo woodlands and its subsequently categories; all drivers of removals i.e. fires, firewood collection, grazing by both wildlife, domesticated animals, carving, poles, shifting cultivation, timber, and mining should be managed.
-However, the management priorities should consider the significance contribution by charcoal, shifting cultivation and fuelwood for stem removals and timber, natural death and fire for AGC removals.
-This would contribute to creation of considerable carbon sink as well as ensure persistent potential for the miombo woodlands to store carbon thus contributing to the REDD+ process in Tanzania.
+Interestingly, results also revealed that although charcoal, shifting cultivation and fuelwood drive more tree removals and hence jeopardizes future carbon sink its share to carbon removals is minimal as compared to timber and natural death that account for higher AGC removals.
+For the purpose of reducing emissions emanating from AGC removals and by considering national circumstances, all drivers should be managed although the management intensity and priorities should consider the significance contribution of AGC emissions by timber, fire, charcoal, shifting cultivation, and natural death in the entire miombo woodlands and its subsequently categories.
+This would contribute to creation of considerable carbon sink as well as ensure persistent potential for the miombo woodlands to store carbon thus contributing to the REDD + process in Tanzania.
 Moreover, this kind of study need to be conducted in other vegetation types like Montane and Mangrove forest in Tanzania.
-On the other hand, since NAFORMA data provide national picture on drivers and their variation on AGC removals, we recommend site specific studies be conducted to bring information that would be used to devise appropriate strategies to deal with drivers in their order of contribution to AGC removals in the local settings.
+On the other hand, since NAFORMA provide national picture on drivers and their variation on AGC removals, we recommend site specific studies be conducted to bring information that would be used to devise appropriate strategies to deal with drivers in their order of contribution to AGC removals in the local settings.
 Additionally tree planting for timber and energy should be encouraged as mitigating measure.